-But the truth is, I need to say the truth.
-I need to tell it.
-It needs to come out sometimes.
-So I reasoned that if I put it HERE, I can get it out, but no one gets hurt.
+So I started this blog as a means to practicing truth telling.
+I needed to tell it.
+It needed to come out.
+I reasoned that if I put it HERE, I could get it out, but no one would get hurt.

 (Read: Me.
 I don’t get hurt.
 No one gets mad at me.
 It’s all about the not getting mad at me.)

-Because the “kids and a husband” phrase is waaaayyyy more complicated than it seems at first glance.
+Because the “three kids” phrase is waaaayyyy more complicated than it seems at first glance.

 One kid is a Type 1 diabetic.